timosg/koyo/README.md

 The focus is on the following points:

 - ⚡ Fast development
-- 🔥 Good & structured UX
+- 🔥 Good & structured dx
 - ⌛ Time saving utils & widgets

 > **_NOTE:_** This library is in a pre alpha state and the documentation is not complete yet!